ASSOCIATION of GRAIN REGULATORY OFFICIALS GRAIN WAREHOUSE MODEL LAW

 (1) Authorizing the regulatory body to seize and take possession of all or a portion of any and all commodities located in the licensed warehouse or warehouses of such warehouse operator, and of all pertinent records and property.

-(c) Upon taking possession the regulatory body shall give written notice of its action to the surety on the bond of the warehouse operator and may notify depositors, as shown by the warehouse operators records, to present their receipts and tickets for inspection, or to account for the same.
+(c) Upon taking possession the regulatory body shall give written notice of its action to the surety on the bond of the warehouse operator and may notify depositors, as shown by the warehouse operators’ records, to present their receipts and tickets for inspection, or to account for the same.
 The regulatory body may thereupon cause an examination or other investigation to be made of the affairs of such warehouse, especially with respect to the commodities in which there is an apparent shortage, to determine the amount of such shortage and compute the shortage as to each depositor as indicated by the records, if practicable.
-The regulatory body shall notify the warehouse operator and the surety of the bond of the approximate amount of such shortage and notify each depositor thereby affected by sending notice to the depositor's last known address as shown by the records of the warehouse operator.
+The regulatory body shall notify the warehouse operator and the surety of the bond of the approximate amount of such shortage and notify each depositor thereby affected by sending a notice to the depositor’s last known address as shown by the records of the warehouse operator.

-(e) If during or after an examination or other investigation provided for in this section, or at any other time, the regulatory body has evidence that the warehouse operator is in a failed position, the regulatory body may petition the court of jurisdiction for the appointment of a receiver to operate or liquidate the business of the warehouse operator in accordance with law.
+(e) If during or after an examination or other investigation provided for in this section, or at any other time, the regulatory body has evidence that the warehouse operator is in a failed position, the regulatory body may petition the court of jurisdiction for the appointment of a receiver to operate or liquidate the business of the warehouse operator in accordance with the law.

 (f) At any time within ten days after the regulatory body takes possession, the warehouse operator may serve notice upon the regulatory body to appear a court having jurisdiction over the matter at a time to be affixed by the court, which shall not be less than five, nor more than fifteen days from the date of the service of such notice, and show cause why such possession should not be restored to the warehouse operator.

-(g) All necessary expenses incurred by the regulatory body, or any receiver appointed under this section, in carrying out the provisions of this section may be recovered from the warehouse operator in a separate civil action brought by the regulatory body in a court or recovered at the same time and as a part of the seizure or receivership action filed under this section.
-As a part of the expenses so incurred, there is authorized to be included the cost of adequate liability insurance necessary to protect the regulatory body, the receiver, and other engaged in carrying out the provisions of this section.
+(g) All necessary expenses incurred by the regulatory body, or any receiver appointed under this section, in carrying out the provisions of this section may be recovered from the warehouse operator in a separate civil action brought by the regulatory body in a court or recovered at the s same time and as a part of the seizure or receivership action filed under this section.
+As a part of the expenses so incurred, there is authorized to be included the cost of adequate liability insurance necessary to protect the regulatory body, the receiver, and others engaged in carrying out the provisions of this section.

-SECTION 32.
-Depositor's Request for Examination of Warehouse.
 In addition to all other inspections and investigations authorized by this Act, the regulatory body may, upon written request by any person having an interest in a commodity deposited in a warehouse and upon payment (amount to be established by the regulatory body) in advance by such person, cause such warehouse to be examined to include, but not limited to, verification of outstanding receipts and tickets with the commodities on hand, or a specific commodity, and issue a report to the person that made the request.
 If a shortage is discovered, then the regulatory body shall advise each depositor of that shortage with respect to that commodity.
 If the cost of the examination is more than the pre-payment set by the regulatory body, the person requesting such examination shall pay the additional cost to the regulatory body, unless a shortage is found to exist.

 (b) Every person who issues or aids in issuing a receipt or ticket knowing that the commodity for which such receipt or ticket is issued has not been actually received at the licensed warehouse, every person who issued or aids in issuing a duplicate, or additional negotiable receipt for commodities knowing that a former negotiable receipt for the same commodity or any part thereof is outstanding and uncancelled, except in the case of a lost, stolen or destroyed receipt, as provided in this Act, and every person who shall fraudulently and without proper authority represent, forge, alter, counterfeit or simulate and license provided for in this Act, shall be subject to a fine as established by the regulatory body or to imprisonment as established by the courts, or both.